data61/gnaf/README.md

 builds and runs the Scala program, transforms the output to suit Elasticsearch's 'bulk' API and loads the data to create an Elasticsearch index.
 Dependencies:

 - the JSON transformation tool [jq](https://stedolan.github.io/jq/).
-  The version from the Ubuntu 15.10 or later repo is OK, the version in the Ubuntu 14.04 LTS repo is to old;
+  The version from the Ubuntu 15.10 or later repo is OK, the version in the Ubuntu 14.04 LTS repo is too old;
 - Elasticsearch running on http://localhost:9200 (that is its default port).

 ### Example Queries